-The buttons on the left and the status in the Status column will change depending on the progress of the census.
-Refer to the below table for progress definitions.
+The buttons on the left and the status in the Status column will change depending on where you are in the Census form.
+Refer to the table below for progress definitions.

-Button Status Progress Available actions Start Blank The completion of the census form has not commenced.
+Button Status Progress Available actions Start Blank A user has not started completing the Census form.
 The form is blank.
-Select the Start button to commence the census.
+Select the Start button to start the Census.
 Resume In progress A user has started completing the form, but there are either incomplete fields/sections or validation errors.
-Select the Resume button to continue completing the census.
-Resume Ready to authorise All required fields have been completed and no validation errors are displayed.
-The form is ready for review by governing body if relevant and completion of the Authorisation and declaration page Select the Resume button to continue completing the census.
-Resume Ready to submit All required fields have been completed and no validation errors are displayed.
+Select the Resume button to continue completing the Census.
+Resume Ready to authorise A user has completed all required fields and no validation errors are displayed.
+The form is ready for review by governing body if relevant and completion of the Authorisation and declaration page Select the Resume button to continue completing the Census.

+Resume Ready to submit A user has completed all required fields and no validation errors are displayed.
 The form has been reviewed by governing body if relevant, and the Authorisation and declaration page has been completed.
 The form is awaiting submission.
-Select the Resume button to continue completing the census.
-View Submitted The form has been submitted.
-No further changes can be made.
+Select the Resume button to continue completing the Census.
+View Submitted A user has submitted the form.
+They cannot make any further changes.
 Select the View button to view the completed form.
-If you find an error in your submission, please contact the NSSAB Secretariat.
+If you find an error in your submission, please contact the NSSAB Secretariat .